 Over the course of this year’s Big ideas program, student teams participated in 2 rounds of reviews, numerous skill development workshops, networking and pitch events, a seven-week mentorship program and countless hours refining their social innovations.

 Today we are excited to announce the 15 biggest “Big Ideas” in this year’s competition, recognized for their creativity, innovation and potential for social impact.
-These award winning teams have received prizes ranging from $5,000 to $15,000 and the top six have been invited to the Big Ideas Grand Prize Pitch event on September 23 where they will vie for top honors and an additional $10,000 prize (open to the public, details forthcoming!)
+These award winning teams have received prizes and the top six have been invited to the Big Ideas Grand Prize Pitch event on September 23 where they will vie for top honors and an additional $10,000 prize (open to the public, details forthcoming!)

 The 2020-2021 Big Ideas program was made possible through the support of our amazing network of judges, mentors and the generosity of our sponsors including: The Andrew and Virginia Rudd Family Foundation, University of California Office of the President, Blum Center for Developing Economies, Berkeley Changemakers, CITRIS and the Banatao Institute, HCL Technologies, UC Berkeley Chief Technology Office, National Security Innovation Network (NSIN), UC Berkeley Division of Computing, Data Science, and Society, AMENA Center for Entrepreneurship and Development.